rchakode/realopinsight/doc/sphinx/source/faq.rst

-In short, this means that the service shall listen on any network interfaces (host *) on port the 50000 on the Shinken server.
-For more details, see the `official documentation of Shinken`_.
+In short, this means that the service shall listen on any network interfaces (host \*) on port the 50000 on the Shinken server.
+For more details, see the official documentation of Shinken Livestatus.